GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 }
 ```

-Any time we create a `State Machine`, we also need a companion script component that we can place on a `GameObject`.
+Any time we create a `State Machine`, we also need a `MonoBehaviour` companion script component that we can place on a `GameObject`.
 This looks a little different than how `Services` did in our previous examples, because our `MonoBehaviour` inheritance is built into the `BaseStateMachine` class.
 This is done so that we can enforce specific methods to be used within any `State Machine` class, and comply with a specific state change pattern.
 Keeping all this in mind, here is our example companion script component for our `ExampleStateMachine`:

 ```csharp
 // - RootNameSpace.Core.Messages is needed in order to create a new StateChangedMessage.